Almaza Air Base: History

 In December 1931 the Egyptian Parliament approved the formation of an Anglo-Egyptian company to undertake civil aviation enterprises in Egypt.
 The company, named Misr Airwork S.A., was empowered to establish and operate flying training schools, local passenger flights, service stations, housing, provisioning, maintenance and repair of civil aircraft, aerial photography and survey, as well as regular and occasional air transport services for carrying passengers, mail and freight.
 By 1938 the company, based at Almaza, was flying regular scheduled flights between Cairo and Alexandria, and to Assiut, Nicosia, Haifa, and Baghdad, operating a fleet comprising a D.H.
 Dragon, D.H.
 Dragonfly, three D.H.86s and five D.H.
 Rapides.
 The company became fully Egyptian-owned in 1948, was nationalized in 1949, and was renamed United Arab Airlines in 1961, and then EgyptAir in 1971.

 During World War II the military aerodrome was renamed RAF Almaza, becoming EAF Almaza in 1947.
 Jane's Fighting Aircraft of World War II lists the EAF, roughly circa 1948, with six squadrons, of which Nos 1 and 3-6 were all at Almaza.

-At the end of a training regime from January to mid-March 1942 (involving the handling of Italian and German weapons, sabotage and parachutism), the French SAS company executed a surprise mock attack against the aerodrome of Heliopolis without the knowledge of the garrison and its commander.

 In 1956, during the Suez crisis, it was bombed several times by the British.
-Almaza at that time had 25 MiG-15/17s, four Meteors, 21 Vampires, and ten Il-28s.
+Almaza at that time had 25 Mikoyan-Gurevich MiG-15/Mikoyan-Gurevich MiG-17s, four Gloster Meteor, 21 de Havilland Vampire, and ten Ilyushin Il-28s.

-On 5 February 1962 it witnessed the reception of Yuri Gagarin by Zakaria Mohieddin.
+On 5 February 1962 it witnessed the reception of Yuri Gagarin by Vice President of Egypt Zakaria Mohieddin.

-Almaza AFB Airport

-In 2016 Almaza is the home to several Egyptian Air Force units, flying trainer and transport aircraft, helicopters, and VIP transports.
-Several private charter airlines also operate from there.
+Royal Air Force units

+RAF Almaza was home to the following squadrons: